-Prior to this offering, there has been no public market for our common stock, and although we expect that our common stock will be approved for listing on the , we cannot assure investors that there will be an active public market for our common stock following this offering.
+Prior to this offering, there has been no public market for our common stock, and although we expect that our common stock will be approved for listing on the public market for our common stock following this offering.
 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale will have on the market price of our common stock.
 Future sales of substantial amounts of common stock in the public market, including shares issued upon exercise of outstanding options, or the perception that such sales may occur, however, could adversely affect the market price of our common stock and also could adversely affect our future ability to raise capital through the sale of our common stock or other equity-related securities of ours at times and prices we believe appropriate.